GENIVI/genivi-dev-platform/README.md

 Contributing to GDP
 ----------------------------
-Please see the  [MAINTAINERS](https://github.com/genivi/meta-genivi-dev/blob/master/MAINTAINERS) file for information on contacting them as well as instructions for submitting patches.

 The GENIVI Development Platform project welcomes contributions:
 * Subscribe to the mailing list [here](https://lists.genivi.org/mailman/listinfo/genivi-projects).
 * IRC Channel: #automotive in freenode.net
 * View or Report bugs: [GENIVI uses JIRA as bug tracker and task management tool](https://at.projects.genivi.org/jira/projects/GDP/issues).

+Send Pull Requests here on GitHub.
+If that method for some reason is not appropriate for you, just contact us on the mailing list and we will accept patches in other ways.

+Please see the  [CONTRIBUTING.md](https://github.com/genivi/genivi-dev-platform/blob/master/CONTRIBUTING.md) file for information on commit quality.

 For information about the Yocto Project, check the [Yocto Project website](https://www.yoctoproject.org).

-For information about the Yocto GENIVI Baseline, see [Yocto GENIVI Baseline website](http://projects.genivi.org/GENIVI_Baselines/meta-ivi).
+For information about the Yocto GENIVI Baseline, see [Yocto GENIVI Baseline website](https://at.projects.genivi.org/wiki/display/PROJ/Yocto+GENIVI+Baseline)

 genivi-dev-platform.git usage
 ------------------------------------